 A classic pair of dark wash jeans is a travel staple that can be dressed up or down.
 For a day trip, cuff your jeans up to the narrowest part of your calf to create a casual capris look.
 Wear a loose-fitting cotton camisole over your jeans and wrap a silk scarf loosely around your neck.
 Dress your jeans up for the evening by rolling them back down and pairing them with a silky blouse.

 3. Think Layering

-You never know what the weather is going to be like, so you need to pack smart.
+You never know what the weather will be like, so you need to pack smart.
 Layers are the way to do it.
 Think tanks, tees, cardigans, wraps, scarves, sweater coats, and light jackets.
-Make sure they are easy to roll up and throw into a handy tote.
-Stay away from fabrics that are heavy, stiff, or that crease easily.
+Please ensure they are easy to roll and throw into a handy tote.
+Stay away from heavy, stiff, or crease fabrics easily.
 You want to be able to grab and go.

 4. Choose Very Comfortable Footwear

-It can be hard, but try to resist the temptation to pack every style of shoe in your closet.
+It can be challenging, but try to resist the temptation to pack every shoe style in your closet.
 All you need are a couple of pairs of comfy shoes that you can wear to sightseeing and dining while you are on vacation.
-The top priority is a pair of good walking shoes for those long day trips when you want to keep moving and see everything you want to see.
+The top priority is a pair of good walking shoes for those long day trips when you want to keep moving and see everything you want.

-Look stylish and feel comfy by packing a pair of flats or flat sandals that support the arch of your foot.
-A neutral color will work best with everything else you packed.
+Packing a pair of flats or flat sandals that support your foot’s arch looks stylish and comfy.
+A neutral color will work best with everything else you fill.

-If you’re planning on a formal night out, you’ll also need a more elegant pair of shoes.
+If you’re planning a formal night out, you’ll also need a more elegant pair of shoes.
 Depending on where you are going, you might want to bring a pair of pumps or strappy sandals (not too high) with a wider heel.
-However, most travelers find that a low wedge sandal is most practical, comfy, and cute, especially when worn with a simple summer dress.
+However, most travelers find a low wedge sandal practical, comfy, and cute, especially with a simple summer dress.